kyaiooiayk/Kaggle-Competitions-Analysis/README.md

   - Take home message: We tried many different supervised learning methods, but we decided to keep our ensemble to only those things that we knew would improve our score through cross-validation evaluations.
 In the end we only used five supervised learning methods: a random forest of classification trees, a random forest of regression trees, a classification tree boosting algorithm, a regression tree boosting algorithm, and a neural network.
 This competition had a fairly simple data set and relatively few features which meant that the barrier to entry was low, competition would be very intense and everyone would eventually arrive at similar results and methods.
 Thus, I would have to work extra hard and be really innovative in my approach to solving this problem.
 I was surprised at how well neural networks performed.
 They certainly gave a good improvement over and above more modern approaches based on bagging and boosting.
 I have tried neural networks in other competitions where they did not perform as well.

  ## 20 Don't Get Kicked!
-*Predict if a car purchased at auction is a lemon*
+*Predict if a car purchased at auction is a lemon.*
   - [Competition overview](https://www.kaggle.com/c/DontGetKicked)
   - [Winner (2nd) blog/article](https://medium.com/kaggle-blog/vladimir-nikulin-on-taking-2nd-prize-in-dont-get-kicked-79aafb91f9b8)
   - Winner notebook/code/kernel - NA